QuantEcon/qe_libraries_article/paper.md

 # Summary

-Economics has traditionally relied on tractable mathematical models, diagrams, and simple regression methods to analyze and understand economic phenomena.
+Economics traditionally relied on tractable mathematical models, diagrams, and simple regression methods to analyze and understand economic phenomena.
-However, in recent decades economists have increasingly shifted towards more computationally challenging problems, involving large numbers of heterogeneous agents and complex nonlinear interactions.
+However, in recent decades, economists have increasingly shifted towards more computationally challenging problems, involving large numbers of heterogeneous agents and complex nonlinear interactions.